Jacob Frankel: Military career

-Frankel was appointed the first official Jewish chaplain in the United States Armed Services on September 18, 1862, by President Abraham Lincoln.
-He was also the first non-Christian to be appointed as a chaplain.
-Until his appointment, the law required a chaplain to be ordained by a "Christian denomination."
-After Rabbi Arnold Fischel was elected to serve as chaplain-designate for the 5th Pennsylvania Cavalry Regiment, as a test case as opposed to their prior un-ordained minister, the Secretary of War Simon Cameron (for whom the regiment was named, "Cameron’s Dragoons") denied the request.
+Frankel was appointed as one of the first official Jewish chaplains in the Union Army on September 18, 1862, by President Abraham Lincoln.
+He was also one the first non-Christians to be appointed as a chaplain.

+Until Frankel's appointment, the law required a chaplain to be ordained by a "regular ordained minister of some Christian denomination".
+Michael Mitchell Allen (1830 – 1907), a Philadelphia-born Jew, was the first known Jewish-American to serve as a non-denominational chaplain.
+Allen served as the original chaplain of the 5th Pennsylvania Cavalry Regiment nicknamed "Cameron's Dragoons" after Secretary of War Simon Cameron.
+Allen was not a Rabbi, but did study Hebrew and the Code of Jewish Law in Philadelphia.
+Despite his Jewish roots Allen held non-denominational religious services for soldiers of the 5th Pennsylvania Cavalry.
+Allen was eventually reported by the YMCA to Adjutant General George D. Ruggles and was forced to resign his commission in order to avoid a dishonorable discharge.
+This controversy became known as the Jewish Chaplaincy Controversy.

+Rabbi Arnold Fischel was later elected to serve as Allen's replacement as a test case, Secretary Cameron denied the request.
 This denial led to the Board of Delegates of American Israelites and Fischel to lobby to change the law.
 Fischel also met with President Lincoln who was in favor of changing the law.
-Once the law was changed, Lincoln appointed Frankel as the first Jewish chaplain.
+Once the law was changed, Lincoln appointed three total men as Jewish chaplains, Frankel of Philadelphia, Berhard Gotthelf of Louisville, Kentucky, and Ferdinand Sarner of Rochester, New York.

 Frankel served in the military hospitals of Philadelphia which was a center of care for the war wounded.
 He held this post until mid-1865 and was discharged from the military at that time.